JoonJR/SUS-PLANE-ABILITY/README.md

 # Functional Requirements
 Start game

-Player starts the game by entering his/her name and assigned a random location in Europe as starting point.
+Player starts the game by entering his/her name and is assigned a random location in Europe as starting point.

 Fly

 Player wants to travel all of 50 countries of Europe.
-Player can choose the country to fly from the map.
+Player can choose a country to fly to from the map.

 Dice fate

-After player choose the country to fly, player will get the notification based on the dice fate.
-Plane can fly to destination or came back to the previous airport or die (game over).
+After player chooses a country to fly to, player will get the notification based on the dice fate.
+Plane can fly to destination or come back to the previous airport or die (game over).

 Game over

-After player fly all the 50 countries, he will get notification that ‘Congratulation!
+After player fly all the 50 countries, he will get notification that ‘Congratulations!
 You purified all the 50 countries!’.